serhii-londar/open-source-mac-os-apps/README.md

 - [AppBox](https://github.com/vineetchoudhary/AppBox-iOSAppsWirelessInstallation) - Tool for iOS developers to build and deploy Development, Ad-Hoc and In-house (Enterprise) applications directly to the devices from your Dropbox account. ![ObjectiveCIcon]
 - [AppIcons](https://github.com/kuyawa/AppIcons) - Tool for generating icons in all sizes as required by macOS and iOS apps. ![SwiftIcon]
 - [AppleTrace](https://github.com/everettjf/AppleTrace) - Trace tool for iOS/macOS.
-- [AppStoreReviewTimes](https://github.com/arbel03/AppStoreReviewTimes) - iOS open source project for the great site that gives you indication about the average iOS / macOS app stores review times. ![SwiftIcon]
+- [AppStoreReviewTimes](https://github.com/arbel03/AppStoreReviewTimes) - Gives you indication about the average iOS / macOS app stores review times. ![SwiftIcon]
 - [Asset Catalog Tinkerer](https://github.com/insidegui/AssetCatalogTinkerer) - App that lets you open .car files and browse/extract their images. ![ObjectiveCIcon] ![SwiftIcon]
 - [Assets](https://github.com/athiercelin/Assets) - Assets is a macOS app that manages assets for your development projects (Xcode, web, etc). ![SwiftIcon]
 - [Attabench](https://github.com/attaswift/Attabench) - Attabench is a microbenchmarking app for macOS, designed to measure and visualize the performance of Swift code. ![SwiftIcon]